fhemsher/SVG-Stars/README.md

 To preview how this application works go to: http://svg-stars.org

-NOTE:To store your svg drawings for the DRAWINGLIBRARY, the Windows IIS must have ASP files activated (See Wiki for a description how to do this).
+NOTE:To store your svg drawings for the folders DRAWINGLIBRARY, the Windows IIS must have ASP files activated (See Wiki for a description how to do this).